 When it comes to tech, the T202 folds, has Bluetooth speakers and a USB charging port.
 The basic LCD windows are far from top-of-the-line, but they are appropriate for this price range.
 Be advised that the heart rate monitoring is via contact grips only, which is usually not quite as accurate as a Bluetooth-enabled chest strap.
 And be sure to check out the best budget home gym equipment for 2021.

 Good for: People who want preset workouts and a durable machine

 My Favorite Things:

 ProForm has long been a respected name in the running game, as the company formerly manufactured the official treadmill of the Boston Marathon.
-Its best machine today, in my opinion, is the ProForm Pro 9000.
+Its best cardio equipment today, in my opinion, is the ProForm Pro 9000.
 The powerful, 3.6 continuous horsepower motor is ideal for high volume runners, as is the 20-inch by 60-inch running deck.
 Speeds go up to 12 miles per hour and the machine has both incline and decline settings.